y2580/Nand-to-Tetris/README.md

 ### Lecture 1
 #### Ideal
 - All Boolean functions can implementation by  not、and
-- not、and can combine to nand，so we use nand for implement
+- not、and can combine to nand,so we use nand for implement

 For example: